wangonya/wangonya.com/content/blog/js-sort-2.md

 Visual

-The visual on this wasn\'t very clear in illustrating how the algorithm actually works so [here\'s a video](https://www.youtube.com/watch?v=PgBzjlCcFvc) instead.
+The visual on this wasn't very clear in illustrating how the algorithm actually works so [here's a video](https://www.youtube.com/watch?v=PgBzjlCcFvc) instead.

 Code